HassanSajjad-302/HMake/README.md

 HMake installs a named default toolchain matching the compiler used to build HMake.
 Additional toolchains live in `~/.hmake/toolchains.json` on Linux or `%LOCALAPPDATA%\HMake\toolchains.json` on Windows, and optionally beside `hmake.cpp`.
-Select one with `hbuild --toolchain <name>` and print the fully resolved registry with `hbuild --list-toolchains`.
+Select one with `hbuild --toolchain <name>` and print the fully resolved registry with `hbuild --list-toolchains -B build` from the source directory or `hbuild --list-toolchains` from the build directory.

 `toolchains.json` is a top-level object keyed by unique toolchain names.
 A complete entry has the following form.
 A derived entry can use `extends` and override only the fields it changes; its base must appear earlier.